nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Changes the person's status to `Rejected`
 * Both the name of the person and the job that he/she is applying for must be provided.
 * Existing status will be updated to the `Rejected` status.
 * The search is case-insensitive for both name and job. e.g `hans` will match `Hans` and `software engineer` will match `Software Engineer`
+* Only full words will be matched e.g. `Han` will not match `Hans` and `software engineers` will not match `Software Engineer`

+### View a person's status by name and job: `view`

+Changes an existing person's status to "Rejected" in the address book.

+Format: `view n/NAME j/JOB`

+* Views the person's status (Hired / Rejected / Pending)
+* Both the name of the person and the job that he/she is applying for must be provided.
+* The search is case-insensitive for both name and job. e.g `hans` will match `Hans` and `software engineer` will match `Software Engineer`
 * Only full words will be matched e.g. `Han` will not match `Hans` and `software engineers` will not match